codegreencreative/Infusionsoft-SDK-Laravel4/README.md

 Install Instructions
 ==================
-Add the following entry to the array of service providers found in app/config/app.php:
+Install the package using composer (by adding the require entry into your app's composer.json file) and add the following entry to the array of service providers found in app/config/app.php:

 `'Spoolphiz\Infusionsoft\InfusionsoftServiceProvider'`

-Optionally you can add the following entry to the class alias array in the same config file:

-`'Infusionsoft' => 'Spoolphiz\Infusionsoft\Infusionsoft'`

 Usage
 ==================